 Some painter’s putty products will add silicone or other chemical compounds to add some elasticity to them.
 After all, we want to be able to stretch and push into the nail or screw holes as we smooth over the surface to be flush with the surface of the wood.

-After being properly applied to that hole and smoothed, it becomes hard to detect unless your face is right on top of it and allows a professional finish to that furniture piece or trim.
+After being properly applied to that hole and smoothed, it becomes hard to detect unless your face is right on top of it, allowing a professional finish to that furniture piece or trim.
 As you can tell, it’s a handy and favored product of professional painters for that reason.

 That is the same consistency of painter’s putty – soft and pliable, stretchable to an extent as it is pushed into the nail or screw hole in wood.
 Its application can be by hand and finger for smaller holes and with a putty knife for larger holes (although not too large).